 |

-difference between T-3 and T-4 thyroid hormone.
+There are important differences between T-3 and T-4 thyroid hormone.
 T-3 (triiodothyronine) would

 seem to be the one to watch.
 Doctors characteristically over-emphasize